 Despite only owning five years’-worth of reserves (2,000t), China is the world’s largest gold producing nation – generating more than 400t in 2018.

-Miners that dominate the global sector
+Gold miners that dominate the global sector

 Formerly the world’s largest gold miner, Barrick Gold was toppled from its place after Newmont and Goldcorp merged this year to form the world’s largest gold producer.